Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Herman was born in Cincinnati and still has family there.
 He was raised in Simi Valley, Calif., and he played collegiately at California Lutheran, in Thousand Oaks, graduating in 1997 with a degree in business administration.
 He has a master's in education from the University of Texas.

-Herman and his wife, Michelle, have a daughter, Priya, and a son, Maddock.
+Herman and his wife, Michelle, have a daughter, Priya, and two sons, Maddock and Maverick.

 Hometown: Simi Valley, Calif.
 (But born in Cincinnati)